tiffanyding/class-conditional-conformal/README.md

 ## Reproducing our experiments

 Run `sh run_experiments.sh` to run our main set of experiments.
 Run `sh run_heatmap_experiments.sh` for experiments that test the sensitivity of clustered conformal to the hyperparameter values.
-To view the main results, run `jupyter` from Terminal, then run the notebooks in the `notebooks/` directory.
+To view the main results, run `jupyter notebook` from Terminal, then run the notebooks in the `notebooks/` directory.